Flights Grounded and Delayed Across U.S. After FAA System ‘Outage’

 It was the first time in history that NOTAM has gone down, Simple Flying reported.

-“The FAA is working to restore its Notice to Air Missions System,” the FAA said in a statement.
-“We are performing final validation checks and repopulating the system now.
+“The FAA is still working to fully restore the Notice to Air Missions system following an outage,” the agency said in a statement early Wednesday.
+“The FAA has ordered airlines to pause all domestic departures until 9 a.m.
+Eastern Time to allow the agency to validate the integrity of flight and safety information.”

+Earlier, the FAA said: “We are performing final validation checks and repopulating the system now.
 Operations across the National Airspace System are affected.
 We will provide frequent updates as we make progress.”

+While the full extent of the disruption is not yet clear, flight tracking company FlightAware indicated that 1,162 flights were within, into, or out of the United States as of Wednesday morning.

-Air passengers vented their frustration about the delays.
+Air passengers vented their frustration about the delays on social media.
 “Anyone one else stranded?”
 DJ Patil, the former chief data scientist of the United States, tweeted early Wednesday, later adding that his flight was “officially canceled.”

 “Gotta love when you book a 6 am flight trying to avoid travel delays, but due to a nationwide FAA system issue the flight is delayed anyway.
 Going to be a long day,” another user wrote.